kdfkjlk/UrbanFly_code/baselines/LLM_agent/README.md

 ## Yolo11 Detector:
-The weights can be downloaded from [UrbanFly_weights](https://huggingface.co/datasets/dfjkalfj/Urbanly_weights).
+The weights can be downloaded from [UrbanFly_weights](https://huggingface.co/datasets/dfjkalfj/Urbanly_weights), and then put at LLM_agent/Obj_detect/Weights/best.pt.

 ## Notes